 - All rules are subject to change from time to time, as and when required, which will be binding on all.

-Which scholarship schemes are offered under the MOMA Scholarships 2024-25?
+Which scholarship schemes are offered by the Ministry of Minority Affairs?

-Who are eligible under the MOMA Scholarship schemes?
+Who all are eligible under the MOMA Scholarship schemes?

 The eligible applicants must belong to one of the recognised minority communities including Muslims, Christians, Sikhs, Buddhists, Jains, or Parsis.
-They should have a family income not exceeding ₹2,00,000 (for Pre-Matric and Post-Matric Scholarships) or ₹2,50,000 (for the Merit-cum-Means Scholarship), and secure at least 50% marks in their previous examination.
+They should have a family income not exceeding ₹1,00,000 (pre-matric), ₹1,00,000 (post-matric), or ₹2,50,000 (merit-cum-means) scholarships and secure at least 50% marks in their previous examination.

 Which of the documents are required for the MOMA Scholarships application?